What is Life Longevity?

 Is longevity the same as life expectancy?

-The terms longevity and life expectancy are often used interchangeably.
+Longevity and life expectancy are often used interchangeably.
 They do tend to refer to two separate, although related topics, but the use for each is situation-dependent.

-Longevity usually refers to a specific long-lived population or members of a population – people who live longer than their life expectancy.
-Whereas life expectancy refers to the average number of years a person may live.
+‘Longevity’ usually refers to a specific long-lived population, or members of a population – people who live longer than their life expectancy.
+Whereas ‘life expectancy’ refers to the average number of years a person may live.

 Is there a limit to longevity?

-Potentially, although this is not entirely clear.
-Caruso, C. et al. (2022) noted that demographic evidence shows a continued decrease in mortality in old age, in addition to a rise in the maximum age at death – over time, this might extend human longevity.
+This is not entirely clear, but it’s possible.
+Caruso, C. et al. (2022) noted that demographic evidence shows a continued decrease in mortality in old age, in addition to a rise in the maximum age at death.
+Over time, this might extend human longevity.
 This, therefore, suggests that there are potentially no strict constraints that exist for human longevity.
-However, in saying that, survival improvements with age tend to decline after age around the age of 100.
-The age of death of the world’s oldest person (Jeanne Calment, 21 February 1875–4 August 1997) has not changed in the last 30 years.
-She lived to 122 years old!

 Data of all Italians aged 105 or over between 2009 and 2015 was analysed and has provided proof of the existence of a plateau of mortality at extreme age.
 The information collected suggests that the maximum human lifespan is fixed and subject to natural constraints (5).